Color#

 Mutators — Modify the lights on the Color Sensor.

-• set_light — Turns the Color Sensor’s LED on, off, or to a set brightness level.
+• set_light — Sets the Color Sensor’s LED to on, off, or a set brightness level.

 • set_light_power — Sets the brightness of the Color Sensor’s LED.